NATIONAL CANCER INSTITUTE / SCIENCE PHOTO LIBRARY NATIONAL CANCER INSTITUTE / SCIENCE PHOTO LIBRARY

 Human Herpes Virus type 6.
 Coloured Transmission Electron Micrograph of Human Herpes Virus type 6 (HHV6) outside a human cell.
-Several circular virus particles are seen in cross section with the cell membrane at top right (brown).
-Each virus has a core of DNA-genetic material (red) covered by a protein capsid (green).
-This is surrounded by a yellow tegument made of fats and proteins.
-These viruses reproduce by "taking over" the infected cell, making it produce new viruses.
+Several circular virus particles are seen in cross section with the cell membrane at upper right (brown).
+Each virus has a core of DNA-genetic material (red) covered by a protein capsid (orange).
+This is surrounded by a light tegument made of fats and proteins.
+HHV6 reproduces by "taking over" the infected cell, making it produce new viruses.
 HHV6 causes the childhood disease roseola infantum leading to fever and rash.
 It is also seen as a secondary & opportunistic infection in AIDS patients.

 Model release not required.
 Property release not required.